 Part 2: Playing in a Tournament

-Welcome back to the second part of our “Start Competing” series.
+Welcome back to the second part of our “Intro to Tournaments” series.
 Last time we covered the basics of preparing for a tournament – understanding tournament formats, preparing materials, and building lists.
 This time, we’ll go into more detail about how tournament play differs from regular play, tips and tricks for improving your play when you’re at an event, and understanding the metagame so you can improve your chances of having a good experience.

 So whether you’re a newbie contemplating their first event or a veteran looking for a few extra pointers, settle in and enjoy.
 And if you have tips of your own that you’ve picked up or there are things you think we missed, feel free to comment or reach out–we’re bound to miss some things.